c-coward/BonterraTakeHome2023/README.md

 let key = "YOUR_CREDENTIALS_HERE"
 ```

-Finally, you can execute the project by running `dotnet run` from within the project directory.
+Finally, you can build and execute the project by running `dotnet run` from within the project directory.
 This will create or overwrite a file called `EmailReport.csv` in the same directory to contain the solution based on the problem description.